simopt-admin/simopt/simopt/docs/facilitysizing.rst

 Sources of Randomness:
 ----------------------
-1 random demand vector :math: `ξ` follows a multivariate normal distribution with mean 10 and variance 1 for each component, and correlation coefficient :math:`ρi,j = 0.8` , :math:`i != j` .
+1 random demand vector :math: `ξ` follows a multivariate normal distribution and correlation coefficient :math:`ρi,j = 0.8` , :math:`i != j` .

 Model Factors:
 --------------
-* mean_vec: Location parameters if the multivariate normal distribution
+* mu: Location parameters if the multivariate normal distribution
-    * Dataype: list
     * Default: [100,100,100]

-* cov: Covariance of multivariate normal distribution
+* sigma: Covariance of multivariate normal distribution
-    * Datatype: list
     * Default: [[2000, 1500, 500,], [1500, 2000, 750], [500, 750, 2000]]

-* capacity: Capactiy
-    * Datatype: list
+* Capacity: Facility's inventory capacity
     * Default: [150, 300, 400]

-* n_fac: The number of facilities
+* n_facility: The number of facilities
-    * Datatype: integer
     * Default: 3

-* inventory: Inventory at a facility
-    * Datatype: integer
-    * Default: 0

 Respones:
 ---------
-* :math:`stockout_flag`: binary variable;
+* :math:`stockout_flag`:
                   0: all facilities satisfy the demand
                            1: at least one of the facilities did not satisfy the demand

-* :math:`n_fac_stockout`: integer value;
+* :math:`n_stockout`:
                   the number of facilities which cannot satisfy the demand

-* :math:`n_cut`: integer value;
+* :math:`n_cut`:
           the number of total demand which cannot satisfy the demand

 References:
 ===========
 This model is adapted from the article Rengarajan, T., & Morton, D.P.
 (2009).
 Estimating the Efficient Frontier of a Probabilistic Bicriteria Model.
-Proceedings of the 2009 Winter Simulation Conference.
+Proceedings of the 2009 Winter Simulation Conference. https://www.informs-sim.org/wsc09papers/048.pdf

-Optimization Problem: FacilitySizingTotalCost (Problem) (facilitysizing)
+Optimization Problem: Minimize Total Cost (facilitysizing)
 ========================================================

 Our goal is to keep the cost of installation as well as the probability of violating demand low.